Resummation-based Quantum Monte Carlo for Entanglement Entropy Computation

 We demonstrate the superior performance of our algorithm over the previous estimators of $S^{(2)}_A$ on 1D and 2D SU($2$) Heisenberg spin systems.
 More importantly, we use it to detect the entanglement scaling data of the N\'eel-VBS transition on 2D SU($N$) Heisenberg model on a square lattice with $continuously$ varying $N$.
-Our EE results reveal that although previous work suggested there is a continuous transition at $N_c \approx 4.57(5)$~\cite{BeachcontinuousN2009}, the transition is actually weakly-first-order with a substantial log-correction to the area law scaling in EE when the entanglement region has a smooth boundary.
-Such log-correction comes from the domains that exhibit SU($N$) continuous symmetry-breaking with gapless Goldstone modes, which coexist with the VBS domains at their weakly-first-order transition.
+Our EE results reveal that although previous work suggested there is a continuous transition at $N_c \approx 4.57(5)$~\cite{BeachcontinuousN2009}, the transition deviates from a CFT description with a substantial log-correction to the area law scaling in EE when the entanglement region has a smooth boundary.
+Such log-correction may come from the domains that exhibit SU($N$) continuous symmetry-breaking with gapless Goldstone modes, which coexist with the VBS domains at their weakly-first-order transition.
 Our local order parameter measurements convey the same message of phase coexistence of the N\'eel and VBS states once pushed to much larger system sizes.
 Our ResumEE also reveals a non-trivial phenomenon: the log-corrections of EE inside the N\'eel phase at non-integer $N$ also follow the CFT prediction, leading to the fractionalization of Goldstone modes.

-The ResumEE algorithm, therefore, not only demonstrates its superior performance compared with the previous EE QMC estimators but offers a sensitive non-local probe that could distinguish the fundamental information of the transition that is otherwise very difficult for conventional probes, as has also been shown in a few recent works where EE and similar non-local measurements offer similar sensitivity~\cite{zhaoScaling2022,wangScaling2022,jiangMany2023,song2023quantum,zhaoMeasuring2022,songDeconfined2023,liaoTeaching2023,liuFermion2023,liuDisorder2023}.
-We, therefore, believe our ResumEE makes an essential step towards solving the critical problem of precisely evaluating the quantum entanglement in many-body systems and is of unusual intrinsic interest to a broad audience from condensed matter to quantum information and computation. \\
+The ResumEE algorithm, therefore, makes an essential step towards extracting the quantum entanglement data and understanding the novel quantum criticality and encourages more works in many-body systems with SU($N$) symmetry at non-integer $N$ values. \\